 Vermont Artists & Arts Leaders Convened to Reimagine the Role of the Arts in the Age of COVID-19

-Over three Tuesdays in May and June, Artists and arts leaders from across Vermont will convened online to learn from each other and begin reimagining how the arts can support communities during and after the pandemic.
+Over three Tuesdays in May and June, 2020 artists and arts leaders from across Vermont convened online to learn from each other and begin reimagining how the arts can support communities during and after the pandemic.

 The three forums featured panels of artists and arts leaders in dialogue about the challenges and opportunities facing the arts field.

 Eric Booth facilitated the Forums.